Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant

 Students who accept funding from the TEACH Grant and any of ISAC's teacher programs (either during the same academic year, or in different years) should be aware of the teaching requirements associated with each program.
 While the rules for ISAC's programs do not prohibit concurrent teaching, it is the student's responsibility to communicate with ISAC and the U.S. Department of Education (ED) to verify if their particular teaching assignment will satisfy the requirements for each program.

-A comparison chart provides a side-by-side view of the following programs, which are designed specifically for individuals studying to become teachers: the federal TEACH Grant, MTI Scholarship, Illinois SETTW, and Golden Apple Scholars of Illinois programs.
+A comparison chart provides a side-by-side view of the following programs, which are designed specifically for individuals studying to become teachers: the federal TEACH Grant, MTI Scholarship, Illinois SETTW, Early Childhood Access Consortium for Equity (ECACE) Scholarship, and Golden Apple Scholars of Illinois programs.